sirselim/diagnostics_exome_reporting/README.md

 # diagnostics_exome_reporting
-Pipeline to filter variant called format (vcf) files and generate a report document for clinical diagnostics.
+Pipeline to annotate and filter variant called format (vcf) files and generate a report document for clinical diagnostics.
+The variant annotation and filtering pipeline now uses a web server GUI implemented in R Shiny.

 # Current to-do list and fixes pending